 The vast network comprises some 1700km kilometres of track, with each train delivering tens of thousands of tonnes of iron ore from 16 Rio Tinto mines to ports in Dampier and Cape Lambert.

-This month it was announced as one of six West Australian winners of Engineers Australia’s Engineering Excellence Award and also the sole WA finalist for the Sir William Hudson Award, awarded annually to the best engineering project in the country.
+In September it was announced as one of six West Australian winners of Engineers Australia’s Engineering Excellence Award and also the sole WA finalist for the Sir William Hudson Award, awarded annually to the best engineering project in the country.

 While the establishment of AutoHaul involved collaboration with partners from Japan and the US, its success is also testimony to the skills of WA engineers who were pivotal to a project that was a decade in the making.